elugens/hello-javascript/docs/additional-questions/web-components/custom-elements.md

   <div>
   <div><strong>Interview Response:</strong> If a base element loads before the customized one, it's treated as an unknown element until the defining script for the custom element is loaded and executed.
     </div><br/>
   <div><strong>Technical Response:</strong> If the browser encounters any elements we are trying to customize before customElements.define, that is not an error.
-But the element is yet unknown, just like any non-standard tag.<br /><br /> Such “undefined” elements can be styled with CSS selector :not(:defined).<br /><br /> When customElement.define is called, they are “upgraded”: a new instance of the element we are trying to customize gets created for each, and connectedCallback gets called.
+But the element is yet unknown, just like any non-standard tag.
+Such “undefined” elements can be styled with CSS selector :not(:defined).
+When customElement.define is called, they are “upgraded”: a new instance of the element we are trying to customize gets created for each, and connectedCallback gets called.
 They become :defined.
     </div>
   </div>
 </details>